Permissions & access control

 Recent Invoices

-Internal notes, rate cards and SLA details are not visible here
+Internal notes, rate cards, SLA calculation logic, and team capacity data are never visible here

 API token scopes